-Performance: Obtained the listing of employees with their related salaries from management.
-Exceptions: There was one exception noted due to a missing personnel file.
+Performance: Obtained the listing of employees with their related salaries from management and management's representation that the listing is complete.

+Exceptions: There were no exceptions.

 - B. Randomly select one pay period during the fiscal period.
 For the 5 employees/officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and: - i.
 Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).